neuralmaticv/fp-project_hadolint-case-study/README.md

-# Case study example for Haskell Dockerfile Linter (Hadolint)
+# Case study example for Haskell Dockerfile linter (Hadolint)

 **As a part of a college project for Functional programming course**